 ACN makes available a range of publications both in hard copy and electronically to its members and the broader profession.
-Our members have access to evidence-based information resources, extensive databases and other nursing references through our 3LP – Life Long Learning Program.
+Our members have access to evidence-based information resources, extensive databases and other nursing references.
 ACN has an extensive nursing library with online access.
 This is available to our members and student nurses.

 ACN conducts a range of functions and events focused on nursing practice, professional aspects and clinical education.
 Our signature event is the National Nursing Forum, held annually in October, which is open to all nurses.